-Please also note that beyond the broad guidance in this user guide and the tutorials provided on our website we cannot normally offer advice or support for using or configuring third-party software.
+Please also note that beyond the broad guidance in this user guide (and any additional tutorials that might be provided on our website) we cannot normally offer advice or support for using or configuring third-party software.
 Should you require such help please contact the makers of that software for technical support.